Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Introduction

-\begin{enumerate} \item These methods are often developed as ``general-purpose'' methods with a broad and loosely-defined goal of explainability such as transparency, not to address specific needs of real-world use-cases. \item These methods are not evaluated to adequately reflect how effective they are in real-world settings.
-Barring a few exceptions \cite{Ustun2019a, Caruana2015, Lundberg2018}, much of the existing work is designed and developed for benchmark classification problems with synthetic data and validated with user studies limited to users in research settings such as Amazon Mechanical Turk \cite{Ribeiro2016, Lundberg2017, Bach2015, Hu2019, Amarasinghe2019, Plumb2018, Zeiler2014, Simonyan2013}. \end{enumerate} The result is a body of methodological work without clear use-cases and established real-world utility.
-A necessary first step for filling these gaps is clearly defining how explainable ML fits into a decision making process.
-As explainability is not a monolithic concept, and can play different roles in different applications \cite{Molnar2019, Lipton2018}, this process requires extensive domain/application specific efforts.
+Against this background, research into \textit{explainability/ interpretability}\footnote{We combine the two terms \textit{interpretability} and \textit{explainability} and use both terms to refer to the ability to understand, interpret, and explain ML models and their predictions} of ML models has experienced rapid expansion and innovation in recent years, with a focus on method development.
+A range of methods have been developed that broadly fall into two categories: 1) inherently interpretable models \cite{Rudin2019, Ustun2013, Lakkaraju2016, Caruana2015, Yang2017}, and 2) post-hoc methods for explaining (opaque) complex models and/or their predictions \cite{Ribeiro2016, Ribeiro2018, Lundberg2017, Lundberg2018a, Lundberg2018, Bach2015, Mothilal2020, wachter2018counterfactual}.
+While this expansion of the field has yielded a rich body of methodological work, recently, the community has begun to highlight the shortfalls such as the lack of consistent language and definitions, the lack of clearly defined explainability goals, and desiderata; and the lack of consensus on metrics and methods of evaluating the quality of explanations \cite{Lipton2018, Doshivelez2017, Weller2019, Bhatt2020, Sokol2020, Hase2020, Buccina2020, Chen2021, Bhatt2020a}.
+In addition to the critique above, we argue that there are two key areas where most existing work related to explainable ML methods fall short: \begin{enumerate} \item Explainability methods are often developed as ``general-purpose'' methods with a broad and loosely-defined goal, such as perceived transparency, and not to address specific needs of real-world use-cases. \item Explainability methods are not rigorously evaluated to adequately reflect their effectiveness in real-world settings.
+Barring a few exceptions \cite{Ustun2019a, Caruana2015, Lundberg2018, Jesus2021}, much of the existing work is designed and developed for benchmark classification problems, often with synthetic data and usually validated with user studies limited to users in research settings such as Amazon Mechanical Turk \cite{Ribeiro2016, Lundberg2017, Bach2015, Hu2019, Plumb2018, Zeiler2014, Simonyan2013}. \end{enumerate} The result is a body of methodological work without clearly identified use-cases and more importantly, without established real-world utility, making it difficult for practitioners to select and deploy these methods with any confidence.
+A necessary first step for filling these gaps is clearly defining how explainable ML fits into a decision-making process.
+As explainability is not a monolithic concept and can play different roles in different applications \cite{Molnar2019, Lipton2018}, this process requires extensive domain/application-specific efforts.